samuelnalini/ChatCLI/README.md

 `/exit` - disconnects the client gracefully

-### CONSIDERATIONS:
+## CONSIDERATIONS:

 *NOTE: There is no safety guarantee for this program.
 Though messages SHOULD be encrypted, no system is ever 100% secure.
-I am still working on this and updating it, but do not trust anything sent over the Internet.
-I am not liable for anything that may occur as a result of using this application.
-You have been warned, use this at your own risk.*
+I am still working on this and updating it, but I am not liable for anything that may occur as a result of using this application.
+Use this at your own risk.*

 *NOTE: This was designed to run on Linux machines!
 The socket code for other platforms are slightly different and will not work without modification!*

-### THINGS I'VE LEARNED THROUGH THIS PROJECT:
+#### THINGS I'VE LEARNED THROUGH THIS PROJECT:
   - User input
   - CMake Build Tools
   - Package management through vcpkg